squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 }
 ```

-This associates the key combination `Ctrl + B` with the ID `300` which can then be handled in the message loop processing code like this:
+This associates the key combination `Ctrl + B` with the ID `300` which can then be handled in Win32 message loop processing code like this:

 ```c
 // ...